Megarev/olcPGEX_TextEnterer/README.md

 # olcPGEX_TextEnterer
 To use the extension you've to first download the [olc::PixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine).
+Thanks to scripticuk for doing the key-map bindings

 A olc::PixelGameEngine Extension for writing text to the window in olc::PGE.
 Here is a basic program that allows you to write text